 How to sell Barclays shares

 If you want to sell your Barclays shares, you can do it quickly and easily using the IG share dealing service.
 Follow these steps to sell your Barclays shares:

 - Log in to your share dealing account

 - Select ‘Barclays’ in open positions

 - Enter the number of shares you want to sell

 How to trade Barclays shares

-Trading Barclays shares can be done via derivatives such as contracts for difference (CFDs).
+Trading Barclays shares can be done via derivatives such as spread bets or contracts for difference (CFDs).
 When you trade, you can profit from rising or falling share prices because you don’t take ownership of the underlying shares.
-If you think Barclays’s share price will rise, you buy (go long) and If you think they will fall, you sell (go short).
+If you think Barclays’s share price will rise, you buy (go long) and if you think they will fall, you sell (go short).